-Improve Physical and Psychological Symptoms and Quality of Life in People Living with HIV with Mind-Body Practices
+Improve Physical Fitness and Quality of Life of Substance Abusers with Mind-Body Practices.

 By John M. de Castro, Ph.D.

-So, improve physical and psychological symptoms and quality of life in people living with HIV with Mindbody practices.
+So, improve physical fitness and quality of life of substance abusers with mind-body practices.

 CMCS – Center for Mindfulness and Contemplative Studies